ivalethia/efa-root-soil/README.md

 ## Root

-Here you can find full data set (FULL_DATA.csv) and full correlation heatmaps for each sampling time and field.
+Here you can find full data set (FULL_DATA.csv) and full correlation heatmaps images (.svg) for each sampling time and field, and the ones used in the paper.

 ### Correlations